Magnitude 5.2 earthquake strikes off Greek island of Crete - ExBulletin

 Magnitude 5.2 earthquake strikes off Greek island of Crete

-An earthquake measuring 5.2 on the Richter scale hit the southern islands of Greece, but there were no reports of damage or injuries so far.
+ATHENS, GREECE (AP) – A 5.2-magnitude earthquake has struck the southern islands of Greece, but no damage or injuries have been reported so far.

-The earthquake occurred at 5:15 pm (1515 GMT) east of Crete and at a depth of 9 kilometers (5.6 miles), the Institute of Geodynamics in Athens said.
+The Geodynamics Institute in Athens said the quake occurred at 5:15 pm (1515 GMT) east of Crete, at a depth of 9 kilometers (5.6 miles).

 Local media said the quake was felt in Crete, Karpathos, Kasos, Rhodes and Santorini.

-An earthquake measuring 4.0 on the Richter scale struck at 6:14 pm (1614 GMT) west of Athens, according to the Institute of Geodynamics.
+The Institute of Geodynamics said an earthquake of magnitude 4.0 also struck at 6:14 pm (1614 GMT) west of Athens.
 It added that the epicenter of the earthquake was at a depth of 16.7 km.

 Tremors of this magnitude are not uncommon in Greece, which lies near the meeting point between the African and Eurasian tectonic plates.